monselda/Project-Windows-Assistant/README.md

 **Overview**
   The students created a program that utilizes speech recognition to create an assistant for daily use.
-The students used the knowledge they obtained in their Software Design Course, and created a project that helps the user to make some tasks easier.
+The students used the knowledge they obtained from their Software Design Course, and created a project that helps the user to make some tasks easier.
 The program reacts to sound and does tasks whenever hearing sound that has a corresponding function.
 # Use Cases #

 **Actors**